 The Sub-Fund may use derivatives for hedging and/or efficient portfolio management purposes.
 However, derivatives instruments will not be used to attain the sustainable investment objective of the Sub-Fund.
-Taxonomy-aligned activities are expressed as a share of:

 - turnover reflecting the share of revenue from green activities of investee companies

 - capital

 expenditure

 (CapEx) showing

 the green

 investments made

 by investee

 companies, e.g. for

 a transition to a

 green economy.

 - operational expenditure (OpEx) reflecting green operational activities of investee companies.